Covid: 16 more deaths, 368 new cases in Rajasthan | Health

 Covid: 16 more deaths, 368 new cases in Rajasthan

-The COVID-19 death toll in Rajasthan rose to 8,749 on Saturday with 16 more fatalities, while 368 new cases pushed the infection tally to 9,48,024, according to an official report issued here.
-A total of 9,32,161 people have recovered from infection so far and the number of active cases currently stands at 8,400, it added.
+The COVID-19 death toll in Rajasthan rose to 8,815 on Saturday with 16 more fatalities, while 368 new cases pushed the infection tally to 9,49,376, according to an official report issued here.
+Of the new deaths, three were reported from Jodhpur, it said.Among the new cases, the maximum 55 were reported from Jaipur while 40 and 28 were from Alwar and Bikaner respectively.

 - Country: